Your Genesys Blog Subscription has been confirmed!

 Generation X employees also value flexibility and having a recognizable work-life balance.
 So, using artificial intelligence (AI)-based forecasting and scheduling tools in your contact center can give these agents the freedom they want to work around other obligations or to choose their preferred shifts.
 In addition, these AI-based tools can spot patterns within your contact center, learning the ebbs and flows of call volumes.
 This means you can schedule your most productive agents during the busiest times.

 While the independent spirit of a Generation X employee means they don’t need a lot of hand-holding or prodding to be productive, it doesn’t mean managers can just sit back and do nothing.
 Gen Xers require clear and concise communication and direction from their managers.
-The tricky part here is they also want to be trusted that they’re doing things correctly — without out Big Brother watching.
+The tricky part here is they also want to be trusted that they’re doing things correctly — without Big Brother watching.

 Outdated workforce engagement management tools that listen in or monitor calls are a big turnoff for the Gen X agent.
 Real-time monitoring and workforce management software that uses AI can give these employees the cues, training and professional development they need in the hands-off approach they want.
 Gamification tools that train or monitor employee performance in fun, competitive ways can also be useful in motivating these employees and keeping engagement high.